rsoiffer/Forge-of-Power/spell-rules.md

 ## Heightening Spells

 You can **heighten** some spells to increase their effect, at the cost of paying more Mana to use the spell.
-When you cast a spell, you can choose to pay more Mana than the listed cost, up to a limit of half your character's total Mana.
+When you cast a spell, you can choose to pay more Mana than the listed cost, up to a limit of your character's **Mana Limit** stat.
+Your Mana Limit stat is given by your [mystic origin](mystic-origins.html).

 If a spell's description has an entry that reads **Heightened (per +X Mana)**, then for each X Mana you pay above the base cost, the effect is modified as listed.
 If a spell's description has an entry that reads **Heightened (total X Mana)**, then if you pay a total of at least X mana, the effect is modified as listed.
 If a spell's descriptions has multiple **Heightened** enties, then all of them apply.